andrewkariuki/seed-lab/README.md

-# seed-lab
-Packet Sniffing and Spoofing Lab
+# Packet Sniffing and Spoofing Lab By The SEED Project.